Andrea has a background in astrology, Myers Briggs, and pop culture with expertise in relationships and dating.

 Signs He Wants a Divorce

-You likely wanted to read a hub like this because:
+You likely wanted to read up on divorce because:

 A. Your marriage is on the rocks

-B. Your curious about how marriages decay and how to prevent it
+B. You’re curious about how marriages decay and how to prevent it

 C. Maybe you secretly want a divorce